google/WebFundamentals/src/content/en/updates/2011/08/insertAdjacentHTML-Everywhere.md

 </ul>
 <p>One can arguably say we also have <code>document.write</code> for few use cases.</p>
 <p>
-<code>innerHTML</code> has been standarized in HTML5 and with it a brother method <code><a href="http://dev.w3.org/html5/spec/Overview.html#insertadjacenthtml">insertAdjacentHTML</a></code> which works as <code>innerHTML</code> but allows us to define more specifically where we want to insert the HTML content: beforeBegin, afterBegin, beforeEnd and afterEnd.
+<code>innerHTML</code> has been standardized in HTML5 and with it a brother method <code><a href="http://dev.w3.org/html5/spec/Overview.html#insertadjacenthtml">insertAdjacentHTML</a></code> which works as <code>innerHTML</code> but allows us to define more specifically where we want to insert the HTML content: beforeBegin, afterBegin, beforeEnd and afterEnd.
 </p>